anu1905/Islamic-Geometry/README.md

-# Islamic Geometry-based Period Tracking and Moon Phase Calendar
+# Period Tracking and Moon Phase Calendar

 _By Anuradha Reddy and arturo182_